 MONTEREY BOATS will discharge its obligations under this warranty as rapidly as possible, but cannot guarantee any specific completion date due to the different nature of claims which may be made and services which may be required.
+MONTEREY BOATS reserves the right to change or improve the design of its boats without obligation to modify any boat previously manufactured.
 This limited warranty gives you specific legal rights, and you may also have other rights which may vary from state to state.
+MONTEREY BOATS shall in no way be responsible for any repairs not PRE-AUTHORIZED by a MONTEREY BOATS Customer Service Manager or repairs performed by a repair shop not PRE-AUTHORIZED by a MONTEREY BOATS Customer Service Manager.

+MONTEREY BOATS does not authorize any person to create or assume for it any other obligation or liability with respect to its boats.
 No person, including a MONTEREY BOATS dealer, is authorized to make any repairs or replacements under this warranty without the prior written approval of MONTEREY BOATS.
-MONTEREY BOATS shall in no way be responsible for any repairs not Pre-Authorized by a MONTEREY BOATS Customer Service Manager or repairs performed by a repair shop not Pre-Authorized by a MONTEREY BOATS Customer Service Manager.

-MONTEREY BOATS does not authorize any person to create or assume for it any other obligation or liability with respect to its products.
 The sales personnel or other employees of MONTEREY BOATS dealers are not authorized to make warranties concerning MONTEREY BOATS products.
-No brochure, pamphlet or other written or pictorial presentation constitutes a warranty or representation as to any aspect of MONTEREY BOATS products.

-MONTEREY BOATS shall have no obligation under this Lifetime Limited Warranty unless and until each of the following conditions are met:
+MONTEREY BOATS shall have no obligation under this written warranty unless and until each of the following conditions are met:

-- 1. The original retail purchaser of its product or the MONTEREY BOATS dealer either completes and returns the Warranty Registration to MONTEREY BOATS by mail or facsimile or the MONTEREY BOATS dealer registers the Warranty electronically "online" within fifteen (15) days from the date the product is delivered to the original retail purchaser; - 2.
-Notice of each warranty claim is given to the MONTEREY BOATS dealer within a reasonable period of time after discovery of any claimed defect; - 3.
+- 1. The original retail purchaser of its product completes and mails the Warranty Registration Card to MONTEREY BOATS within fifteen (15) days from the date of the sale of the boat to that purchaser; - 2.
+Notice of each warranty claim is given to the MONTEREY BOATS Dealer within a reasonable period of time after discovery of any claimed defect; - 3.
 Notice of each warranty claim is made in writing to MONTEREY BOATS within the applicable time periods identified in the respective warranties as measured from the date of purchase by the original retail purchaser; and - 4.
 All transportation charges incurred in transporting the boat for warranty work are paid for by the owner.

-MONTEREY BOATS reserves the right to make changes at any time, without notice, in prices or to make changes in design, colors, specifications, equipment, options, materials, etc., and MONTEREY BOATS shall be under no obligation to equip or modify product built prior to such changes.
+MONTEREY BOATS reserves the right to make changes at any time, without notice, in prices or to make changes in colors, specifications, equipment, options, materials, etc., and MONTEREY BOATS shall be under no obligation to equip or modify boats built prior to such changes.

-IMPORTANT: Proper registration of the Warranty with MONTEREY BOATS is important for purposes of recording customer information for notification and correction of product defects under the Federal Boat Safety Act.
+IMPORTANT: Return of the Warranty Registration Card to MONTEREY BOATS is important for purposes of recording customer information for notification and correction of product defects under the Federal Boat Safety Act.

-MONTEREY BOATS is the registered tradename and trademark of SEABRING MARINE INDUSTRIES, INC., a Florida corporation, the warrantor herein.
+MONTEREY BOATS is the registered tradename and trademark of SEABRING MARINE INDUSTRIES, INC., a Florida Corporation, the warrantor herein.

-SEABRING MARINE INDUSTRIES, INC. d.b.a.
-MONTEREY BOATS 1579 SW 18th Street - Williston, Florida 32696 Telephone (352) 528-2628 / Facsimile (352) 529-2628 s\Z:\SEABRING\2007\07-0128\Warranty-NEW.doc
+SEABRING MARINE INDUSTRIES, INC. d.b.a MONTEREY BOATS 1579 SW 18th Street - Williston, Florida 32696 Telephone (352) 528-2628 / Facsimile (352) 529-2628